Based cluster algebras of infinite rank: Introduction

-The seed $\sd$ determines cluster algebras of several kinds.
-Let $\bClAlg=\bClAlg(\sd)$ denote the ordinary cluster algebras associated with $\sd$, and $\clAlg$ its localization at the frozen variables (i.e., $x_{j}$, for $j\in I_{\fv}$).
-We also introduce the upper cluster algebra $\bUpClAlg=\bUpClAlg(\sd)$ and its localization $\upClAlg$, applying the definition of \cite{BerensteinFominZelevinsky05} to infinite ranks and obtaining similar properties (Thoerem \ref{thm:start-fish-inf}).
+We denote by $\bClAlg=\bClAlg(\sd)$ the (partially compactified) ordinary cluster algebra associated with $\sd$, and by $\bUpClAlg=\bUpClAlg(\sd)$ the (partially compactified) upper cluster algebra in the sense of Berenstein--Fomin--Zelevinsky \cite{BerensteinFominZelevinsky05}, extended to infinite rank; see Theorem \ref{thm:start-fish-inf} for basic properties (an analogue of the Starfish Lemma \cite{BerensteinFominZelevinsky05}\cite{BerensteinZelevinsky05}).
+We write $\clAlg$ (resp. $\upClAlg$) for the localization of $\bClAlg$ (resp. $\bUpClAlg$) at the frozen variables (i.e., $x_{j}$, for $j\in I_{\fv}$).
 Let $\alg$ denote the cluster algebra $\bClAlg$ or $\bUpClAlg$.
 Let $\base$ denote a well-behaved $\kk$-basis of $\alg$ subject to certain natural conditions, for example, containing all the cluster variables.
-The pair $(\alg,\base)$ is called a based cluster algebra.
+The pair $(\alg,\base)$ is called a based cluster algebra in the sense of \cite{qin2023analogs}.
+We refer the reader to Section \ref{subsec:Based-cluster-algebras} for details.